 Chapter Team Trophy

 The trophy is presented in accordance with "IAC Official Contest Rules".
-Currently, those rules call for the trophy to be awarded the Chapter whose top three (3) members, regardless of category, achieve the highest average score, in terms of percentage of points possible.
+Currently, those rules call for the trophy to be awarded the Chapter who's top three (3) members, regardless of category, achieve the highest average score, in terms of percentage of points possible.
 That percentage is based on all flight programs in that category.
 In the event of a tie, those Chapters' next highest placing competitor's scores will be used. details

 Elroy French Memorial Trophy